hkniberg/ainutshell/2-extra/210-meta.md

 > Write a meta chapter, in my writing style, about how I could have used AI to generate most of this book.
 I did some experiments on training it to my style, and it was very close.
 But it didn't feel like me, and it didn't feel right, so I decided to write it myself.

 Here is the result, unedited.
 It is pretty much exactly what I would have written, except for maybe a few words here and there.
+Feels both exciting and creepy at the same time.

 ## A meta moment